 - 6. What other dog-related injuries can I sue for in Nevada?

-- 7. Finding a Las Vegas doctor to treat your dog bite injuries
+- 7. How do I find a Las Vegas doctor to treat my dog bite injuries?

-- 8. The process for making a claim for dog bite injuries in Las Vegas
+- 8. What is the process for making a claim for dog bite injuries in Las Vegas?

-- 9. Filing a lawsuit in a Las Vegas dog bite case
+- 9. How can a Las Vegas dog bite lawyer help?

 A person who owns or keeps a dog in Nevada is liable for injuries when their dog bites someone if: